An Istanbul city break for Christmas.

 There are usually a few events held amongst the city’s welcoming expat community.
 The long established IWI Winter Bazaar on December 10th in 2023, is organised by the International Women of Istanbul.
 It tends to get very busy but is very interesting and full of festive feels.

 Alternatively, if you welcome the excuse to just forget about the whole thing, that’s absolutely possible too!
-We provide a mini Christmas tree with fairy lights in your apartment, but will happily hide it all away if you ask, without so much as a ‘bah humbug!‘.
+We do provide a mini Christmas tree with fairy lights in your apartment, but will happily hide it all away if requested, without so much as a raised eyebrow or ‘bah humbug!‘.

 Do you have questions?